M0412/Northwind_Databricks/README.md

 **Analysis**

-In this activity, we use SparkSQL to query through our Northwind Database.
+In this project, we use SparkSQL to query through our Northwind Database.
 The ERD was procured from this [source](https://docs.yugabyte.com/preview/sample-data/northwind/).
 In our notebook, you'll find...
 1. A list of all countries that have orders shipped to.
 2. A total of 830 orders places.
 3. A table of total orders shipped to different countries.